meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ### Motors hub controller

 This sub-module of the Motors Hub Driver integrates all electronics components of the overall module.
 The controller decomposes the functionality of processing the signals, of broadcasting the sensors impulses and for controlling the actuators via wireless means.
 The module digitally drives the two motor hubs via an ESP32 and reads and intercepts the hall sensors of the analog drivers using the ADAC module.
-The module senses the current drawn by the motors, reads the individual temperature of the analog drivers and controls the power and spin direction of the motors.
+The module senses the current drawn by the motors, reads the individual temperature of the analog drivers and controls the power, the speed and spin direction of the motors.

 The PCB is illustrated by the following figure.

 ![pcb-controller.png](_figures/pcb-controller.png)

-Lines in green, indicate the connection between two points in the board.
-Lines in black offsetting the green lines indicate curves cutting the cooper, creating the end routes between connected points in the board.
-Lines in yellow indicate bridges connecting two points from to top side of the board via a wire.
-Lines in red, indicate components or connectors of the board.
+Lines in green, indicate a connection between two points in the board.
+Lines in black offsetting the green lines indicate curves cutting the copper surface, creating the end routes between the connect coordinates in the board.
+Lines in yellow indicate bridges, connecting two points from to top side of the board via a wire.
+Lines in red, indicate components or connectors of the board and their orientation.

 The Motors Hub controller is composed of the following elements :

-1. A PCB board
+1. A PCB board.
 2. The printed schematic glued on top of the PCB, indicating the location of components and the underlying routes of the PCB.
 3. One ESP32 with 38 pins.
 4. Two twenty pin female headers allowing to remove the ESP32.